su2code/su2code.github.io/_docs/Build-SU2-From-Source.md

 ## Requirements ##

 ### Compilers ###
-Compilers Installing SU2 from source requires a C++ compiler.
+Installing SU2 from source requires a C++ compiler.
 The GNU compilers (gcc/g++) are open-source, widely used, and reliable for building SU2.
 The Intel compiler set has been optimized to run on Intel hardware and has also been used successfully by the development team to build the source code, though it is commercially licensed.
 The Apple LLVM compiler (Clang) is also commonly used by the developers.

 - GNU gcc / g++
 - Intel icc / icpc